rcls/gpsfreak/README.md

 Dont have the LED overhanging the board edge.
 Change all the LED resistors to 0603 for easier swapping.
 Plate the panel cut-out opening for the LED.

+Remove the unnecessary strap resistor on the GPS timepulse U.Fl connector.

 Hardware version 1.0
 --------------------